khyatiEXE/probable-dollop/README.md

 ## Hi, I am Khyati.

-I work as a Markteting Analyst Associate in Pricing Center of Excellence at FedEx express, Mumbai.
+I'm a 21-year-old  Markteting Analyst Associate in Pricing Center of Excellence at FedEx express, Mumbai.

 ### About me